pwoolcoc/Pylgrim/README.md

 This is a project to create a graph library similar to (but not nearly as powerful as) the [Gremlin](https://github.com/tinkerpop/gremlin/) project.

-To be semi-compatible with the Gremlin way of things, I am going to include a `Graph` class.
-For now, it will probably remain optional, and will probably be nothing more than a wrapper around a `Vertex` list and an `Edge` list.
-My thinking is that eventually I am going to want to be able to import and export GraphML graphs, and having a central `Graph` class to do that in will probably be the most convenient.

-~~Right now, the API does not includes Gremlin's nifty ``optional'' parenthesis.
-I would like to say it was because Python doesn't support that, but really I just don't have the necessary Python chops to pull this off right now.~~
+When I first started the project, I had hoped to *not* include a central `Graph` class, and just work directly with the vertices and edges.
+I have conceded that this plan will limit my options down the line a bit, so I am adding a central `Graph` class, and the API show below will be changing.

-So, for now, the API would look something like this:
+So, for now, the API looks something like this:

     >>> # instantiate some vertices
     >>>